PacktPublishing/Containers-for-Developers-Handbook/Chapter11/Readme.md

 * Connection #0 to host localhost left intact
 ```

 As you can see, we obtained the Ingress Controller common Fake Certificate, included by default in the installation.
-Of course, this certificate can also be changed, but it will affect all yout Ingress without a specific certificate and its management will be part of the daily tasks of your Kubernetes platform administrators.
+Of course, this certificate can also be changed, but it will affect all your Ingress without a specific certificate and its management will be part of the daily tasks of your Kubernetes platform administrators.

 ---